wmmunn/post-change-validation-report-public/README.md

 The tool compares command-output evidence, applies environment-aware port mapping, and generates operator-readable findings with `FAIL`, `WARN`, `PASS`, and `INFO` severity.

 It is an offline review tool.
 It does not connect to devices or run commands.
+An example of the report it produces can be found here **[https://github.com/wmmunn/post-change-validation-report-public/blob/main/sample_data/sample_report.pdf]**

 ![Post-Change Validation Reviewer findings table](docs/gui-findings-table.png)